18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Tips:

-- Bring a windbreaker—it gets cold!
+- Bring a windbreaker—it gets icy even in summer!

 Overview: